Attending both labs and lectures is essential in stepping up the orthopedic care at your practice.

 Lectures or Labs?

 When deciding what veterinary orthopedic CE to attend, many will weigh the advantages and disadvantages of a didactic lecture setting and a hands-on laboratory learning experience.
-If you ask Dr. Beale, you need both.
+In reality, you need both.

 On the one hand, lectures are great for learning about various types of cases and possible complications—the basic things you need to know before stepping into the exam room.

-Looking forward to the WVC Annual Conference, the topics and procedures you can learn hands-on with Dr. Beale are relating to patellar luxation, extracapsular CrCL and meniscus repair, and hip fracture repair (see below for links to these labs).
+Looking forward to the WVC Annual Conference, the topics and procedures you can learn hands-on are relating to patellar luxation, extracapsular CrCL and meniscus repair, and hip fracture repair.

 As far as lectures go, you can come hear about hip luxation, hip dysplasia, and osteoarthritis.
-Additionally, Dr. Beale is participating in panel discussions with other orthopedic experts about knee injuries.
 These are interactive ways to get the information and connect with other professionals in the field.

 Are They Worth It?